 - Test 3 December 14-16: AU v England starting 12.30pm daily (ch.
 9)

 - Test 4 December 26-30: AU v England starting 9.30am daily (ch.
 9)

 - Test 5 January 4-8: AU v England starting 9.30am daily (ch.
 9)

-All events shown as Sydney time on Fox Sports More (channel 507) for Session 1, with Session 2 starting four hours later.
+All events shown as Sydney time.
 Adjust for regional differences.
-Champions Trophy Cricket Replays to be shown following the conclusion of each match.
+Australia Cricket replays to be shown as available following the conclusion of each match.

 Australian Cricket Live Streaming and a Free Trial

-You won’t find the 2017 Champions Trophy Free to Air in Australia, but Fox Sports More (channel 507) will provide exclusive Live round-the-clock coverage of each and every match with no ad-breaks during play, along with replays for those who want to enjoy the action at a later time.
+While you can find the 2017/18 The Ashes free to Air in Australia on channel Nine, Fox Sports (Foxtel) will provide exclusive Live coverage of other popular sport to include every game of the 2017 FIFA Club World Cup tournament (Dec 7-17), and each and every match of the A-League, along with replays for those who want to enjoy the action at a later time.

-So residents of Australia may wish to consider the newly launched Foxtel Now 2-weeks Free live TV offer, which is available to EVERYONE and will telecast this exciting Cricket series online*, as well as offering live Australian Cricket streaming to eligible mobile devices through the Foxtel Go app within minutes of getting started.
+Residents of Australia may wish to consider the Foxtel Now 2-weeks Free live TV offer, which will telecast exciting Cricket match-ups such as West Indies tour of New Zealand (25 Nov-3 January) online*, as well as offering live Australian Cricket streaming to eligible mobile devices through the Foxtel Go app within minutes of getting started.

 2017 Cricket Fixtures – Live and Exclusive